 Japan Bonds and ReparationsLetter to the Editor - Financial Times - 21/5/47

 And then, on the 23rd of December, 1947, there is what can only be described as an extraordinary letter from William Teeling, a member of the House of Commons.
-This letter is worth inclusion in full.
+This letter is excerpted in full.

 Sir, -There has been much comment in your paper and elsewhere recently on the widening interest in all Japanese loans.
 Yesterday (Friday) afternoon I told a number of business men in the City interested in Japan what I know about these loans, and I feel that it is only fair that everyone should know, since contact with Japan and the Japanese is so difficult.